rutikretwade1212/EVGA-corporation-sales-analysis-Tableau-SQL/README.md

-Insights and Findings
+##Insights and Findings
-Chennai Market Analysis
+1)Chennai Market Analysis

-Identified key products contributing to sales.
+2)Identified key products contributing to sales.
 Highlighted significant revenue generation in specific time periods.
 Revenue Trends

-The year 2020 showed peak revenue during January.
+3)The year 2020 showed peak revenue during January.
 USD transactions contributed a substantial share of sales.

 Customer Base

 Total customers in the dataset and their transactions were analyzed to understand patterns and behaviors.